 - Imaging Research - develops and evaluates noninvasive imaging techniques of the joints for the purpose of directing and monitoring clinical treatment and outcomes and to enhance the clinical relevance of Biomechanics Research.

-- Translational and Regenerative Medicine Research - undertakes biological studies, at the cellular level, to investigate the causes and effects of degenerative arthritis, techniques of cartilage regeneration, and basic biological healing processes.
+- Center for Regenerative Sports Medicine - undertakes biological studies, at the cellular level, to investigate the causes and effects of degenerative arthritis, techniques of cartilage regeneration, and basic biological healing processes.

 - Education and Fellowship Program - administers and coordinates the physicians-in-residence fellowships and visiting scholars programs, hosts conferences and international medical meetings, and produces and distributes publications and teaching visual media.